 There’s more to exterior home painting than meets the eye, but the project is well within the skill set of most do-it-yourselfers.
 By following these exterior painting tips, you can save a bundle by doing the job yourself.

-For more information about exterior home painting, visit the Paint Quality Institute’s website at www.paintquality.com.
+For more information about exterior home painting and more house painting tips, visit the Paint Quality Institute’s website at www.paintquality.com.